Made This Recipe? Add Your Photo

 - 2 -3 tablespoons curry powder

-- 1 cup finely chopped tomato (fresh or canned)
+- 1 cup finely chopped tomatoes (fresh or canned)

 - 1 tablespoon tomato paste